nick2000713/Docker-Controller-api/README.md

 # Docker Controller

 Docker Controller is a web-based tool for managing and controlling Docker containers.
 The application offers a user-friendly interface to start, stop, and monitor individual containers or groups of containers.
 It also provides a REST API, making it easy to integrate with systems like Home Assistant.
+NOTE: THIS PROJECT WAS ENTIRELY BUILT WITH CHATGPT.
+Please refrain from submitting pull requests or similar contributions—simply share the code with ChatGPT.
+I have zero programming skills, and it's nothing short of a miracle that this shit works.

 ## Features